Sydney-Informatics-Hub/geopython/_episodes/04a-SimpleSpeedUps.md

 This episode shows you a few of the basic tools that we can use in Python to make our code go faster.
 There is no perfect method for optimising code.
 Efficiency gains depend on what your end goal is, what libraries are available, what method or approach you want to take when writing algorithms, what your data is like, what hardware you have.
 Hopefully these notes will allow you to think about your problems from different perspectives to give you the best opportunity to make your development and execution as efficient as possible.

-# Acceleration, Paralleisation, Vectorising, Threading, make-Python-go-fast
+# Acceleration, Parallelisation, Vectorising, Threading, make-Python-go-fast

 We will cover a few of the ways that you can potentially speed up Python.
 As we will learn there are multitudes of methods to make Python code more efficient, and also different implentations of libraries, tools, techniques that can all be utilised depending on how your code and/or data is organised.
 This is a rich and evolving ecosystem and there is no one perfect way to implement efficiencies.